 Methods

 Electronic databases, including Embase, Ovid MEDLINE, and PsycINFO, were searched to identify relevant papers.
 Papers were restricted to those published in English between January 2000 and July 2018, to ensure inclusion of the start of the conflicts in Iraq and Afghanistan, as well as major societal and policy changes relating to the LGBTQ community, such as the redaction of the DADT policy within the US military, and increasingly open attitudes to LGBT communities (Goldbach & Castro, 2016).
-A combination of key words was used, including gay, lesbian, bisexual, transgender, LGBT, homosexual, genderqueer, sexual minorities, transsexual, genderfluid, gender dysphoria, gender identity, or sexual orientation; and military, veteran, armed forces, serving personnel, soldier, army, navy, air force, royal marine, or national guard.
+A combination of key words was used, including gay, lesbian, bisexual, transgender, LGBT, homosexual, genderqueer, sexual minorities, transsexual, genderfluid, gender dysphoria, gender identity, or sexual orientation; and military, veteran, armed forces, serving personnel, soldier, army, navy, air force, royal marine, or National Guard.
 Reference lists from key papers were checked to identify other relevant papers.

-Papers were eligible for inclusion if they reported on original research focusing specifically on the mental or physical health, well-being, or health care utilisation of LGBTQ serving or ex-serving personnel, irrespective of engagement status (e.g., regulars, reserves, or national guard).
+Papers were eligible for inclusion if they reported on original research focusing specifically on the mental or physical health, well-being, or health care utilisation of LGBTQ serving or ex-serving personnel, irrespective of engagement status (e.g., regulars, reserves, or National Guard).
 Papers were excluded if they: (1) reported on perspectives from others, such as health care professionals or policy makers, about LGBTQ experiences; (2) reported on attitudes about LGBTQ personnel; or (3) were books, case studies, conference proceedings, editorials, commentaries, or PhD dissertations.
-Where relevant, the findings are discussed in relation to the particular target sub-population studied – for example, still serving, national guard, or reserve forces personnel.
+Where relevant, the findings are discussed in relation to the particular target sub-population studied – for example, still serving, National Guard, or reserve forces personnel.

 Results